Agnes Keith House

-Agnes Keith House (formerly known as the Newlands) (Rumah Agnes Keith) is a historic house museum in Sandakan, Sabah, Malaysia.
+Agnes Keith House (formerly known as the Newlands) (Rumah Agnes Keith) is a historic house museum in Sandakan District, Sandakan Division, Sabah, Malaysia.
 The museum is named after Agnes Newton Keith, an American author known for her three autobiographical accounts of life in British North Borneo.

 History

 A house is already constructed on a hill in the current site of the house as a British colonial government quarters.
 In 1934, Agnes married Harry Keith, a British official assigned for forest conservation in Sandakan.
 Harry has provide a house for them and living there together for years but since it has been destroyed through war both choose not to rebuild their house in the former location.
 After the World War II, the new house was rebuilt between 1946 until 1947 on the hill of a destroyed house and became the first government permanent timber dwelling.
 The newly rebuilt and more comfortable house on the hill is located on the site of a destroyed house formerly owned by M M Clark where they renaming the new house as Newlands.
 Agnes lived in the house for several years before the house being owned by another few owners.
 After being left with no further occupants, the Sabah Museum Department together with Federal Department of Museum and Antiquities began to collaborate in 2001 to restore the house and on 26 April 2004, it was finally opened to public as a museum.